 The Temple in Jerusalem is a controversial subject.
 As I write this on October 18th, 2016, Unesco, the United Nation’s Cultural and Heritage body, ratified a declaration denying the Jewish connection to Jerusalem and the Temple Mount, including the Western Wall, ignoring 3,000 years of documented history.
-In the place of the Jewish connection to the Temple and the City of Jerusalem, the Unesco vote put forward the Muslim connection to the Al-aqsa Mosque and the Dome of the Rock.
+In the place of the Jewish connection to the Temple and the City of Jerusalem, the Unesco vote put forward the Muslim connection to the Al-Aqsa Mosque and the Dome of the Rock.

-To gain an understanding of the current issues it’s helpful to understand the instructions given for the Tabernacle, Solomon’s Temple, and the Temple of built by Zerubbabel and renovated by Herod.
-J. Daniel Hays’ book, The Temple and the Tabernacle, a Study of God’s Dwelling Places from Genesis to Revelation (Baker Books: Grand Rapids, Michigan, 2016) is thoroughly research and impressive in its scope, and is a helpful foundation for this understanding.
+To gain an understanding of the current issues it’s helpful to understand the instructions given for the Tabernacle, Solomon’s Temple, and the Temple built by Zerubbabel and renovated by Herod.
+J. Daniel Hays’ book, The Temple and the Tabernacle, a Study of God’s Dwelling Places from Genesis to Revelation (Baker Books: Grand Rapids, Michigan, 2016) is thoroughly research and impressive in its scope and is a helpful foundation for this understanding.

 Hays begins at the creation account with the garden of Eden as a pattern for the Tabernacle and the Temple.
-In the garden God dwelt with man.
+In the garden, God dwelt with man.
 Man and woman talked to God every day as they walked together in the garden.
 You knew that there was a good reason to plant a garden, right?
 However, after Adam’s sin, the man and his wife were kicked out of the garden.
 An angel with a flaming sword was placed at the entrance on the East side of the garden to prevent man from coming back into the garden to eat from the Tree of Life.
 I never realized before that in order to come to the Creator God, man was required to turn his back to the rising sun, facing west.
-From the very beginning the choice has been between worship of the sun or worship of the One who created the sun.
+From the very beginning, the choice has been between the worship of the sun or worship of the One who created the sun.

 When the tabernacle was built from the instructions in the Torah, the only doorway faced east.
 Again in order to come to the entrance of the tabernacle with offerings and sacrifices, man must turn his back to the rising sun and face toward the west, acknowledging the Creator God.